ktechmidas/pmcf/HACKING.md

 the venv, it is necessary to install a few packages:
 ``apt-get install build-essential python-dev libyaml-dev``

-To create a virtual environment and populate it with the dependencies necessary to run tests and builds of the software, run ``./tools/install_venv.sh``

 The testing system is based on python nosetools.
 Simply run the command ``./run_tests.sh``
 If you have not already created a venv, this script will do so on the first run.

+To create or update the virtual environment and populate it with the dependencies necessary to run tests and builds of the software, run ``./tools/install_venv.sh -f``
+This can be run independently of running the test suite to refresh the venv